 Treatments That Can Protect Your Child’s Teeth

-In addition to good oral hygiene, some treatments can protect your child’s teeth from decay.
+In addition to dental hygiene for kids, some treatments can protect your child’s teeth from decay.

 Fluoride: Fluoride hardens tooth enamel, making it more difficult for acid to penetrate and form a dental cavity.
 Fairfax County fluoridates our water, but if you get your water from another source, there are other options for fluoridating your child’s teeth as well.
 Using too much fluoride can discolor your child’s teeth.
 Some people prefer topical fluoride treatments to systemic fluoride intake.
 Talk to Dr. Marzban about fluoride sources and how much fluoride your child should be using.